Leverage In Futures Trading: How It Works + 8 Mistakes To Avoid

 The mistake:

-This is a silent account killer for beginners.
+This is a silent account killer for anyone who has not taken the time to understand how margin modes work.
 In cross margin mode, your entire account balance backs your trade—so if things go wrong, you could lose everything.
 Isolated margin contains the risk of a single position, which prevents one bad trade from wiping out your whole account.

 How to spot it early: